-1.8 Mineral Resource Estimate
+1.7 Mineral Resource Estimate

-The Wood QP reviewed and performed validation checks on the mineral resource model and based on the results prepared a revised mineral resource statement that is summarized in Table 1-1.
+Wood reviewed and performed validation checks on the mineral resource model and based on the results prepared a revised mineral resource statement on a 100% basis that is summarized in Table 1-1.
 The mineral resource estimates are based on a combination of open pit and underground mining methods and a copper price of \$4.05/lb.
-Mineral resources amenable to open pit methods are constrained within a pit shell above a marginal cut-off grade of 0.5% Cu and those amenable by underground methods are constrained within a grade shell defined by a breakeven cut-off grade of 1.79% Cu.
+The assumed copper price is based on Wood's assessment of industry consensus of a long-term forecast price for mineral resource estimates.
+This provides a reasonable basis for establishing the prospects of economic extraction for mineral resources.
+The copper price used is fixed over an assumed 20-year timeframe that would be required under reasonable assumptions to mine the mineral resources.
+Mineral resources amenable to open pit methods are constrained within a pit shell above a marginal cut-off grade of 0.5% Cu and those amenable by underground methods are constrained within a grade shell defined by a break-even cut-off grade of 1.79% Cu.
 A portion of the in-pit mineral resource is well above the 1.79% Cu cut-off and would be amenable to underground mining methods providing flexibility on how to develop the deposit (Table 1-2).
+In the initial assessment Wood has addressed all the relevant technical and economic factors likely to influence the prospect of economic extraction to establish economic potential.